Pseudocoremia albafasciata: Description

 Philpott described the species as follows:

 32-34 mm.
 Head and thorax ochreous mixed with brown.
 Antennae brown, annulated with ochreous, filiations rather short.
 Abdomen ochreous.
 Forewings moderate, triangular, costa subsinuate, termen evenly rounded, not strongly oblique; dark greenish-fuscous with some admixture of yellowish; markings white tinted with yellow and sparsely sprinkled with brown; a broad band at J slightly curved; median and second fasciae broad, coalescing at middle and enclosing a triangular blotch of ground-colour on costa; sometimes throwing out a projection to middle of termen, thus interrupting the broad dark terminal area; a terminal series of irregular blackish dots : cilia ochreous mixed with brown.
 Hind wings pale yellow sprinkled with fuscous; a more or less interrupted brown terminal line: cilia yellow obscurely barred with brown.

+Philpott pointed out that the female differs by having much of the dark ground colour replaced by the lighter shade of the markings.
+The basal patch and median band are much reduced, and the terminal dark area is represented only by a triangular subapical patch and some small marks on the lower half.

+Although similar in appearance to Pseudocoremia melinata this species differs in appearance as it has a broad white first line on its forewings.

 Distribution

 This species is endemic to New Zealand.
-It has been collected in Taihape, Fielding, as well as at Puketitiri, in the Hawkes Bay.
+It has been observed in the North Island.
+Hudson stated this species had also been observed in Central Otago.